lilymaryam/BIS15W2020_lkarim/README.md

 # [Lily Karim](mailto:lmkarim@ucdavis.edu)
 # This is my GitHub repository for the UC Davis Class BIS 15L: Data Science for Biologists.
 It contains all of the notes, labs, and HW assignments that I did in R with R Studio

+# The purpose of this class was to introduce high-volume data wrangling, cleaning, and visualizing for biology students.

 Content